ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 When comparing SARS-Cov-2 infected samples vs uninfected samples we see increased enrichment for terms such as ‘Type I interferon signalling pathway’, ‘Regulation of viral genome’ , ‘Tumor necrosis factor superfamily cytokine production’ .

-When compared to Remdesivir treated samples, similar but less pronounced enrichment of Interferon related terms is seen and terms such as ‘Negative regulation of Viral Genome replication’ are observed indicative of treatment response.
+When compared to Remdesivir treated samples, similar but less pronounced enrichment of Interferon related terms is seen and terms such as ‘Negative regulation of Viral Genome replication’ are observed and these are indicative of treatment response.

-Similar findings have been stated by the authors/ creators of the dataset.
-Overall transcriptomes of infected islet cells show innate immune response to viral infection and replication and disruption of beta- cell function.
+Similar findings have been stated by the authors/contributors of the dataset.
+Overall transcriptomes of infected islet cells show innate immune response to viral infection and replication and disruption of beta-cell function.

 This suggests that viral infection and resulting interferon activity could contribute to metabolic dysregulation, impaired insulin activity and development of diabetes.
 However these findings need to be validated by further studies with larger sample sizes.